 The National Association of Broadcasters has announced that Ira Goldstone, technology coordinator for the Tribune Company and vice president/chief technology officer for Tribune Broadcasting Company, is the winner of this year’s Television Engineering Achievement Award.

 Established in 1959, the award is given to industry leaders who have advanced broadcast engineering.
-Goldstone will be honored at the Technology Luncheon at the NAB convention April 21 in Las Vegas, NV.
+Goldstone will be honored at the Technology Luncheon at the NAB convention on April 21.